Namespaces, Concepts, Attributes and Predicates

 What is a predicate?

-A predicate is the bridge that connects concepts, attributes, or other predicates, defining how they relate to each other.
-For instance, the predicate “hasInvoice” can be used to link the concept “Order” to the attribute “Invoice”.
+A predicate is the bridge that connects concepts, attributes, or other predicates.
+For instance, the predicate hasInvoice can link the concept Order to the concept Invoice.

 A predicate connects a subject (typically a concept or a predicate) to an object (another concept, attribute or predicate), helping to define how different entities are related or how a concept is characterized.
 Predicates provide a reusable, consistent way to define these relationships across various concepts within a namespace.